 Electric Vehicle Supply Equipment Standing Data Consultation Paper

-The ESB is seeking stakeholder feedback on the rationale and options for capturing ‘standing data’ for new EVSE installations presented within the consultation paper.
+The ESB consulted on the rationale and options for capturing ‘standing data’ for new EVSE installations in December 2022.

 Submissions